-Following a long period of absence, a child may feel vulnerable, so staff may wish to arrange a phased or gradual return, allocation of a 'Key Worker', consider whether Special Needs support is appropriate, ensure that all staff are aware of the situation and nominate a key person to monitor the child's reintegration into school.
+Following a long period of absence, a child may feel vulnerable, so staff may wish to arrange a phased or gradual return, allocation of a 'Key Worker', consider whether Special Needs support is appropriate or a medical care plan, ensure that all staff are aware of the situation and nominate a key person to monitor the child's reintegration into school.
 All children must feel welcomed back and know from whom they can seek help.
 Never leave children sitting in corridors or outside an office for long periods.